Skip to main content

 6. Governance section

-7. Sage NF-OSI DCC gets notified of the newly submitted DSP updates via GitHub and reviews the changes to confirm that all required fields are filled properly.
+7. SAGE gets notified of the newly submitted DSP updates via GitHub and reviews the changes to confirm that all required fields are filled properly.

-9. NTAP sends the following emails to respective parties:
+9. FUNDER sends the following emails to respective parties:

-1. Award letter to AWARDEE (PI) after confirming the DSP and SOW.
-NTAP includes an introduction referencing the role of Sage and Synapse in data upload as expected for the NTAP award.
+1. Award letter to PI after confirming the DSP and SOW.
+FUNDER includes an introduction referencing the role of Sage and Synapse in data upload as expected for the FUNDER award.

-1. Sage will upload and stores this in a private Synapse project accessible by NTAP and Sage for future reference.
+1. Sage will upload and stores this in a private Synapse project accessible by FUNDER and Sage for future reference.

-10. Sage NF-OSI DCC sends email to AWARDEE (PI) with the following details:
+11. SAGE sends email to PI with the following details:

 1. Link to Synapse project space (synapse.org)